meredithoopis/llm_math/README.md

 The model was evaluated using the dataset of ZaloAI 2023 challenge: [ZaloAI](https://challenge.zalo.ai/portal/elementary-maths-solving)

 ## Usage
-To train the model, run and adjust the hyperparameters as need:
+To train the model, run and adjust the hyperparameters as needed:
 ```
 python main.py
 ```